taylorjohnson141/travel-tracker-tj/README.md

  ![Travel-Tracker-dashboard](./readme-assests/starting-screen.png)

 ## Wins / Learning Experiences
 Travel Tracker showed me that I need to plan out my UI and CSS more as well as implement Sass in a better way.
-I feel very strong in JavaScript but indeed up not giving myself enough time for Sass.
+I feel very strong in JavaScript but did not give myself enough time for Sass.